-Holiday from hell: Kiwis stuck in Italy without accommodation, food, water or way home
+Coronavirus: Kiwis stuck in Italy without accommodation or way home

 "Nobody has [the money] after paying for a 17-day tour which lasted half a day and four nights confined to our hotel.
 It is pretty grim," she said.

-The group also tried to grab a flight home to Auckland via Abu Dhabi and Sydney with Etihad but they would not have been allowed.

-Following the outbreak in Italy, Australia had decided to close its borders to flights from the country.
-The Kiwis are now stuck in limbo at the airport.

-"We're sitting around waiting to get a motel for the night but not knowing what's happening tomorrow," Macdonald, who was on her honeymoon with husband Brett, said.
+"We're sitting around waiting to get a motel for the night but not knowing what's happening tomorrow," she said.

 "Everyone is getting a bit hungry, tired and sweaty - it's bloody stressful.
 Some have lost the plot, some are getting a bit sad but we're all really upset."

-Facing the prospect of staying at the airport overnight (local time - around 12 hours behind NZT) without food and water, the outlook was bleak.

-Tomorrow the airport closes until April 3 and the group was unsure if they would be able to grab a flight out of Italy before it did.

-Macdonald and her husband arrived in Italy on March 5, two days ahead of the tour group.
+Macdonald and her husband Brett arrived in Italy on March 5, two days ahead of the tour group.

-The entire tour group got a half-day of touring before the nation was locked down and they have had to spent their time in confinement.
+The entire tour group got just half a day of touring before the nation was locked down and they have had to spend their time in confinement.

 "When the tour actually arrived here we were told we couldn't go anywhere.
 Northern Italy was closed," Macdonald said.